hashkat/hashkat/docs/tutorial01.md

 This gives a list of data at a particular point in your simulation.
-**Time** corresponds to simulation time in minutes, **Users** corresponds to the number of users or agents in the network at the point in the simulation, **Follows** show the number of follows that have occurred, **Tweets** displays the number of tweets that have been made, **Retweets** shows the number of retweets and in brackets beside it the number of active tweets (tweets that can be retweeted),
+**Time** corresponds to simulation time in minutes, **Users** corresponds to the number of agents in the network at the point in the simulation, **Follows** show the number of follows that have occurred, **Tweets** displays the number of tweets that have been made, **Retweets** shows the number of retweets and in brackets beside it the number of active tweets (tweets that can be retweeted),